dortania/OpenCore-Install-Guide/AMD/zen.md

 The `Apple ROM` part gets copied to Generic -> ROM.

-**Reminder that you need an invalid serial, you need to get a message back like: "unable to check coverage for this serial number." when inputting your Serial Number in the [Apple Check Coverage page](https://checkcoverage.apple.com)**
+**Reminder that you need an invalid serial!
+When inputting your serial number in [Apple's Check Coverage Page](https://checkcoverage.apple.com), you should get a message such as "Unable to check coverage for this serial number."**

 **Automatic**: YES